lauk20/Project01Shell/README.md

 ## Attempted Features
 - Handling quotations (" " and ' ')
+- Attempted at giving the shell a creative name.
+Currently it is called "Shell".

 ## Bugs/Limitations
 - There is a limit of how long your command is; that limit is 254.
 (This is just a limit I put, it can always be changed if needed).
 If you go over this limit, expect weird behavior.